About the Hendersonville Road Corridor Study

 On this site, you will find information about the project schedule and public meetings that you are invited to attend.
 Also available here are the online mapping tool and an online survey.
 With your input on issues, concerns, and desires along Hendersonville Road, the project team can get a better understanding and make better recommendations for the future of the corridor.

 During the study, we’ll be hosting two public meetings where you can interact with the project team members and make your voice heard.
-At the first workshop, scheduled for Tuesday, July 14th, you’ll be able to contribute your concerns and input for design concepts, problem areas, and priorities.
+At the first workshop, held on Tuesday, July 14th, community members were able to contribute their concerns and provide input for design concepts, problem areas, and priorities.
 The second open house will be held towards the end of the project to review the recommendations made in this study, as well as identify the next steps.

 Interactive Web Map – We appreciate your input to this planning process.
 Your perspectives will help guide our preliminary recommendations and short-term priorities.

 Survey – This study focuses on the area along the 5.4 mile stretch of Hendersonville Road from Rock Hill Road to NC 280 (Airport Road) and US 25 Alt (Sweeten Creek Road).
 Your perspective is a valuable resource in making our community’s transportation system safe and convenient.
 The survey will be closing on 7/31/20.